wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 control system, I can track how the intent changes as the project evolves.

 I still use the web console every day, but mainly in "read-only" mode.
-I rarely create or change resources, but I inspect and monitor the resources the blueprint creates.
+I rarely use it to create or change resources, but I inspect and monitor the resources the blueprint creates.

 The following diagram compares the AWS CloudFormation and AWS CDK to Hashicorp's Terraform tool.